 Thanks to a wonderful group of Bellingham Mamas, I recently learned that car seats expire.
 Somewhere on your car seat-usually the side-there is a label with the model number and expiration date.
 Typically, a car seat will expire 5-9 years from the date of manufacture (resources by brand below).
 The reason for the expiration date listed by manufacturing companies consisted of the following: length of time between updates and improvements providing child safety, wear/weakening of straps, and possible degradation of plastic.
 I would like to note here that many manufacturers instructions were to wash straps by hand only, also for safety reasons (refer to your car seat instruction book).

-Here’s what you need to do to recycle your car seat:
+Here’s what you need to do to recycle or dispose of your car seat:

 1. Remove the cover, all straps and foam from the car seat.

 2. Cut the straps so there is no way for them to be re-used.
-Also cut all metal and plastic parts away from the straps and recycle the metal and plastic (if they are accepted by the company you take the car seat to-they are accepted at Relectronics).
+Also cut all metal and plastic parts away from the straps and recycle the metal and plastic (if they are accepted by the company you take the car seat to.

 3. Next, it’s a good idea to write expired all over the car seat, or even break it so it is obvious it should not be used.